-I am a fully qualified integrative counseller and trauma therapist centrally located in Ipswich working exclusively online for the time being and when possible, from premises that are well served by public transport, and free car parking.
+I am a fully qualified integrative counseller and trauma therapist located in Ipswich working in person or online.
+My therapy room is well served by public transport, and car parking is available.

 I offer short and long-term therapy, each session lasting

 I view counselling as a partnership, and can work with you on anything that maybe troubling you, whether it be related to your past, present or future.
 This might include issues such as; anxiety, a traumatic experience, relationship breakdown, the affects of depression, low self esteem, abuse, domestic violence, bereavement, addiction, stress, or family issues.

 If this is your first experience of counselling we can explore any concerns you may have early on to help put you at ease so you can begin to feel the benefits of counselling quickly; these can include a reduction in stress levels, having a better understanding of thoughts and feelings, improved communication, feeling better in yourself, improved physical health and a sense of optimism.